ampreeT/SourceCoop/README.md

 	- custom marine ai
 		- CBaseCombatCharacter::CalcWeaponProficiency(...) hook for accuracy
 - trigger_changelevel
-	- game code checks for g_pGameRules->IsDeathmatch(), overriding that to false gives a crashes on changelevel, but at least its something (could explore crash dump on linux)
+	- game code checks for g_pGameRules->IsDeathmatch(), overriding that to false crashes on changelevel, but at least its something (could explore crash dump on linux)
 - add regex parsing?
 - implement player walking animations when not holding any weapon
 - find out if the 'admire hands' animation can be reenabled when picking up suit
 - hook UpdateEnemyMemory input on npcs, compare if !player or !pvsplayer > call manually (either closest player or all) (UpdateEnemyMemory( pEnemy, pEnemy->GetAbsOrigin(), this ))
 - ai_goal_follow (+possibly other ai_goals) with goal of !player - set closest - detour CBaseEntity* CAI_GoalEntity::GetGoalEntity
-- reenable chapter name hud messages if possible

 ## map-issues
 - bm_c4a4a